-"Discrimination" refers to means any distinction, exclusion, classification, restriction or preference based on any protected class consistent with state and federal law that any ground, such as race, ethnicity, skin color, sex, sexual orientation, gender identification, language, religion, political or other opinion, disability, national, social or geographic origin, citizenship or immigration status, income or property, birth or other status, which has the purpose or effect of denying or impairing the recognition, enjoyment or exercise of an individual's fundamental rights. and freedoms in the political, economic, social, cultural, civil or any other field.
+"Discrimination" refers to means any distinction, exclusion, classification, restriction restriction, or preference based on any protected class as identified in state and or federal law, any ground, such as race, ethnicity, skin color, sex, sexual orientation, gender identification, language, religion, political or other opinion, disability, national, social or geographic origin, citizenship or immigration status, income or property, birth or other status, which has the purpose or effect of denying or impairing the recognition, enjoyment or exercise of fundamental rights and freedoms in the political, economic, social, cultural, civil or any other field.
 Discrimination is practiced by individuals and groups, and it is expressed systemically through the structures, laws, practices, and policies of public and private institutions, employers, and organizations.

-"Education support team" (EST) means a collaborative school level team that determines the additional shortterm supports a student may need to be successful, identifies student specific performance goals, and tracks student progress towards those goals.
+"Education support team" (EST) means a collaborative school level team that determines the additional short-term supports a student may need to be successful, identifies student specific performance goals, and tracks student progress towards those goals.
 Ideally, the EST includes an administrator, teachers, a school psychologist, special educator, school counselor(s), parents/families, a social worker, other staff with behavioral and/or academic expertise, and students when appropriate.